evanbones/okmr_auv/docs/applications2025/README.md

 Otherwise, you can **expect to spend ~2-4 hours to get everything up and running**.

 > This challenge intentionally does not provide every step in detail.
 You are expected to troubleshoot issues and fill in gaps using documentation, AI tools, and your problem-solving skills.

-No prior experience with Linux or ROS is required to complete this challenge.
-We designed it to be achievable for anyone with a strong motivation to learn.
-We care more about your ability to troubleshoot and use documentation than what you already know.
+> However, no prior experience with Linux or ROS is required.
+We designed this challenge to be achievable for anyone with a strong motivation to learn, as we care more about your ability to troubleshoot and use documentation than what you already know.

 ## Prerequisites